nklsxn/mqr/README.md

 Most of the tools are related to quite general statistical methods that are commonly used in fields outside manufacturing.

-Most of this library falls into one of two categories:
+Most of this library falls into one of three categories:
 1. **Code that automates commonly used plots and tables.** These are elementary, in that they don't require much special knowledge of the subject area and are easy to interpret, but they require an understanding of libraries like numpy,